20 Must-Visit Places to Travel in Summer in the USA

 source-discoverthecarolinas

-The Outer Banks are a long chain of islands.
-It is a great place to slow down.
-You can see wild horses running on the beach.
+The Outer Banks are a very long chain of pretty islands, and it is a great place to slow down.

-You can also visit the spot where the first plane flew.
-The lighthouses are tall and striped.
-They make for great photos.
+On top of that, you can also visit the exact spot where the very first plane flew.

-It is a very relaxed place where you can just sit back and enjoy the warm sun.
-You can rent a big house for the whole family.
-It feels like your own little world.
+It is a really relaxed place where you can just sit back and enjoy the warm summer sun.

 8. Mackinac Island, Michigan